 Very few healthy children and young people with COVID-19 go on to have severe disease, but offering vaccination to 12 to 15 year olds should help to reduce the risk of complications, reduce time out of education, and reduce the spread of COVID-19 within schools.

 Children will be offered the Pfizer-BioNTech vaccine, which is the vaccine approved by the Medicines and Healthcare products Regulatory Agency (MHRA) for children and young people over 12 years of age.
 This follows a thorough review of the safety, quality and effectiveness of the vaccine in this age group.

-Children who are 12 years and older on the day our school vaccination team visits their school will be offered single dose of the Pfizer-BioNTech vaccine.
+Children who are 12 years and older on the day our school vaccination team visits their school will be offered two doses of the Pfizer-BioNTech vaccine 12 weeks apart.